Obesity in the Middle East and North Africa: Morocco

 Adolescent girls are at a greater risk of becoming obese.

 Obesity is linked to a greater availability of food, particularly from the West, and an increasingly sedentary lifestyle in urban areas.
 A woman who has a low level of schooling or no education in urban areas is significantly more likely to be obese.
 She, along with the general public, are not aware of the medical conditions that result from obesity.
 Rather, female fatness is embraced as it "is viewed as a sign of social status and is a cultural symbol of beauty, fertility, and prosperity".
 Being thin is a sign of sickness or poverty.

 Mauritania

 In Mauritania, the concept of beauty is embodied through the practice of leblouh ("fattening").
 Before marriage, girls intentionally overeat and perform limited physical activity for 40 days in order to be attractive for their soon-to-be husbands.
 Women will repeat this process if they want to gain weight after marriage.
 It is believed that traditional clothing of these ethnic groups require a heavier body in order to be attractive.

 Tunisia

 In 1997, 27.4% of the population was overweight and 14.4% were obese.
 Obesity rates were twice as high in urban areas than in rural areas.

-Obesity is culturally seen as a representation of beauty and success.
-A woman who is of a healthy weight is not as desirable (like in certain other Arabic nations).
-There is a lack of knowledge about the life-threatening medical conditions that result from obesity.